Department of Education, Science and Training

 The Department of Education, Science and Training (also called DEST) was an Australian government department that existed between November 2001 and December 2007.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.

-According to the Administrative Arrangements Order (AAO) made on 26 November 2001, the Department dealt with:
+According to the Administrative Arrangements Order made on 26 November 2001, the Department dealt with: